vladg14/DAGaml/README.md

 If you want to help me design this tool but you have no idea how : contact me.

 # Installation
-you should have installed ocaml (4.04 at least), then clone this repository
+you should have installed ocaml (4.04 at least), then clone this repository : git clone https://github.com/JoanThibault/DAGaml.git